Journal and Newsletter

 Newsletter "Cyto Paths"

 The Newsletter of the Academy, CYTO PATHS, offers the opportunity for Affiliated Societies and IAC members to communicate and report on their activities.
-CYTO PATHS is published twice a year and is only available on-line.
+CYTO PATHS is only available on-line.

 The Fall 2012 newsletter of the International Academy of Cytology: The 2013 International Congress in Paris.
 Lightsource, Dr. Marshall Austin.
 Also, report of the 2011 European Congress in Istanbul, a review of the Spanish Society of Cytology.
 Society News, from Brazil, Canada, Italy, Iran and South Korea.